Nabagram Vidyapith

 Nabagram Vidyapith is a boys high school located in Konnagar, Hooghly District, in the state of West Bengal, India.
 It has produced many notable alumni across various field.

 Organisation

 Nabagram Vidyapith was established on 9 January 1948.
 Located at Konnagar, Hooghly.

 This institution is affiliated to the West Bengal Board of Secondary Education.
 The medium of instruction is Bengali.
-The current principal of the institution is Dr. Dilip Kumar Mukhopadhyay.
-The institution presently consists of 1,500 students and 45 teachers.
+The current principal of the institution is Mrs. Soma Choudhury.
+The institution presently consists of 1,100 students and 45 teachers.

-Alumni Association
+Alumni association

 The official alumni association (Nabagram Vidyapith Alumni Association) has been formed in the year of 2018.